Adam F.C. Fletcher: Consultancy

 Fletcher has also served as a director and advisor to several organizations including the National Youth Rights Association and others, and is a contributing editor to the Review of Education, Pedagogy and Cultural Studies, published by Taylor and Francis.
 He has written more than 50 publications related to education, youth work and social change.
+His articles have been published by the National Association for Elementary School Principals, ASCD, and elsewhere.